THE BEST ONLINE BIKE STORE RANKINGS

 0 – Unacceptable/Unknown.
 Despite price or other factors that may initially attract you to a store, you run too high a risk of being dissatisfied shopping at a store with this rating.
 On average, customers rate the store less than 4 out of 5 stars meaning they’ve racked up a fair amount of average, poor, or bad ratings, or there is not enough customer satisfaction data available on this store to reach any conclusion about it.

 1 – Very Satisfied.
-While there may be a few aspects of the shopping experience that didn’t thrill some customers, they rate the shopping experience very highly overall with at least a 4 out of 5-star rating.
+While some customers may have been unsatisfied with a few aspects of the shopping experience, they rate the experience very highly overall, with at least a 4-out-of-5 rating.

 2 – Overwhelmingly Satisfied.
-These are stores that the overwhelming number of customers rate very highly and would have no reservations recommending to anyone.
-A high 4-star rating is typical of these stores and less than 10% of their customers have called them average or worse.
+These are stores that the overwhelming majority of customers rate very highly and would have no reservations recommending to anyone.
+A high 4-star rating is typical of these stores, and less than 10% of their customers have called them average or worse.

 If the online bike shop rates a 0, it doesn’t appear in my rankings.
 I haven’t recommended it and won’t link to it on the site.
 You may think I’m setting the bar high for customer satisfaction.
 You’re right.
 There are too many online stores with great prices and very satisfied customers to mess with those that are only average or good at best.